-At June 30, 2005, the Company had accrued \$18 million for remediation of certain Minnesota sites.
-At June 30, 2005, the estimated range of possible remediation costs for these sites was \$7 million to \$42 million based on remediation continuing for 30 to 50 years.
+At September 30, 2005, the Company had accrued \$18 million for remediation of certain Minnesota sites.
+At September 30, 2005, the estimated range of possible remediation costs for these sites was \$7 million to \$42 million based on remediation continuing for 30 to 50 years.
 The cost estimates are based on studies of a site or industry average costs for remediation of sites of similar size.
 The actual remediation costs will be dependent upon the number of sites to be remediated, the participation of other potentially responsible parties (PRP), if any, and the remediation methods used.
 The Company has utilized an environmental expense tracker mechanism in its rates in Minnesota to recover estimated costs in excess of insurance recovery.
-As of June 30, 2005, the Company has collected or accrued \$13 million from insurance companies and ratepayers to be used for future environmental remediation.
+As of September 30, 2005, the Company has collected a total of \$13 million from insurance companies and its environmental tracker to be used for future environmental remediation.